 The feed from CCTV is also stored on hard drives in the cloud or in an on-premise datacenter.
 Some VMS also offer capabilities to conveniently retrieve, analyze, archive and purge this recorded footage.

-In this blog, we first discuss the type of video management systems out there.
+In this article, we first discuss the type of video management systems out there.
 We then compare 5 vendors in terms of their strengths and weaknesses, including our platform VIDIZMO.
-These are categorized into non-cloud and cloud based vendors.
+These are categorized into non-cloud and cloud-based vendors.